Those Incredible Eggs and Their Egg-cellent Shells

 For many uses, grind the eggshells into powder.
 First sterilize by covering the empty shells with water and boil for five minutes.
 Remove them from the water, set individually on a cookie sheet to dry.
 When the shells are completely dry, grind them to a fine powder in a blender and store in a closed glass container.

 1. Avoid Blossom-End Rot: I plan to treat each of my tomato transplants and summer-squash hills to a handful of ground eggshell powder to add calcium to the soil to prevent blossom end rot, which can be a real challenge during summers of erratic rainfall.
-Just place eggshells in the bottom of the hole when transplanting.
+Simply place eggshells in the bottom of the hole when transplanting.

 I have no doubt that there are MANY more uses for eggshells—at least an egg-friendly dozen!
 Your ideas and thoughts are welcome below.